-Individualized training from a Chief Instructor:
+Individualized training from a Certified/Senior/Chief Instructor:

-Chief Instructors and Certified Instructors may perform individualized training outside of their Club environment.
-In these cases, testing and promotion methods must be approved by the Board Of Directors prior to implementation.
+Instructors may perform individualized training outside of their Club environment.
+In these cases, testing and promotion methods should be reviewed by a Chief Instructor prior to implementation.

 Verification:

 The Board Of Directors is responsible for verifying that Clubs are following the Mandates.
 This is done through a periodic review with the President of each Club (typically every 2 years, or earlier if serious concerns are raised to the Board).
 Issues regarding style and form will be raised to the Chief Instructor directly.